7RU7H/CTFs/TryHackMe/Markdown/Internal/Internal-Writeup.md

 ```

-Queue the Angry Scarlet Johanssen walk from Ghost in the Shell...
-I will atleast feel as good web shelling this machine for the probably easy PrivEsc like [Aramaki Shoot out](https://www.youtube.com/watch?v=TRS4tYeeouA) and turn the moral upside-down on the hourglass of hacking-moral.
-One day I will get good at this...
+Queue the angry Scarlet Johanssen walk from Ghost in the Shell...
+I will at least feel as good web shelling this machine for the probably easy PrivEsc like [Aramaki Shoot out](https://www.youtube.com/watch?v=TRS4tYeeouA) and turn the moral upside-down on the hourglass of hacking-moral.
+How wrong I would end up being.
+One day I will get good at this... but if I need to do more angry Scarlet Johanssen walking...
+I find the walk very funny for uncanny-valley-human-augmented-killing-machine-as-a-stompy-child reasons...
 ![](wptooktheoffense.png)
 Well....another restart later after I did not read the email is correct WHAT
 ![](thmcomplianceasaprotest.png)

 At this point I the hilarious absurd timelords-dodging-the-genocide-the-universe-inquiry final Dr Who episode ever in 6969 come to mind.
 At email is correct nonsense.
 Level of triggering and upsetting for all involved.
-Second restart
+Second restart:
 ![](bypassthis.png)

 Well nothing is working for me these days, because the same old external issues, but regardless it is all worth it.
 ![](strengthofEMAILS.png)
 It is times like these were I am reminded of the corrupting influence of the dragon of mars in 40k.
 I will finish my echoesofthemahcinegod rust convert a play a base64 version of Children of the Omnissiah.
 My hope is to after I final figure how to actually write rust to try huffman encoding it.
 ![](putinlogsintowp.png)

 Another reminder to go passwordless by 2025!